 Terra LPs bring everyday investors a legitimate way of reducing taxes previously only available to wealthy or sophisticated investors.
 We do this by providing smaller, more affordable investment minimums (as low as $1,000) through a fund offering expert portfolio management, low fees and early redemption.

 Our portfolio management team from Cypress Capital Management has extensive experience in managing flow-through limited partnerships and other tax-efficient funds.
 Terra Fund Management has been managing FTLPs since 2005.

 Low costs and fees are among the most important factors for a successful investment.
 Our no-load F class unit does not charge a sales commission, trailer/service fee or redemption fee.

 Our platform is designed to be easy to use and accessible on both the web and mobile.
 We make it simple for you to see your tax savings before you invest and how you can maximize those savings.
 The ability to acquire even more tax savings through a reinvestment, transfer to an RRSP or donation make Terra an even better choice for reducing taxes.
 See our Tax Savings Calculator.

 Early maturity next year means you have more options sooner.
 Investors can also hold the investment for a longer period to participate in the upside potential of any rebound in the resource sector.

 Terra provides all investors an offering memorandum, which is a disclosure document that gives interested investors the material facts and information about the investment before they decide whether or not to invest.
-Copies of the offering memorandum will be accessible to you from the Investor Portal or Advisor Portal upon successful Sign Up.
+Copies of the offering memorandum will be accessible to you by contacting us.
 Investors may also obtain a copy from their advisor.